Beki-liv/alx-zero_day/0x03-git/README.md

 This a readme file about 0x03 Git Project.
+It also has been edited from github website.